 The last year of the PhD will be dedicated to the extraction of new physics results from a joint analysis of T2K and SK data and to the calculation of the expected sensitivities for the HK project from a combination of atmospheric and accelerator data.
 Indeed, the combination of atmospheric data with neutrino beam data allows to better constrain the matter effects on the neutrino oscillation, thus leading to a better constraint on the neutrino oscillation parameters.
-The involvement of Mark Hartz as T2K Analysis convener and the longstanding expertise in oscillation analysis of the LPNHE group will bring this analysis to a success.
 The results of this combined analysis and the projected sensitivity of the HK experiment will be presented at international conferences and in peer-reviewed papers.